Candidates: Are you interviewing and need support?

 As with many Machine Learning questions, it all comes down to getting the proper training data.
 Upon discovering the ChaLearn First Impressions dataset, we were excited by the potential.
 The dataset includes 10,000 clips (average duration 15s) extracted from more than 3,000 different YouTube high-definition (HD) videos of people facing and speaking in English to a camera.
-Amazon Mechanical Turks (human evaluators) were given some training, then shown pairs of videos to compare to one another on the Big Five (which person is more open, agreeable, etc.), along with an interview flag (which person they would rather invite in for a job interview).
+One HireVue customer was given some training, then shown pairs of videos to compare to one another on the Big Five (which person is more open, agreeable, etc.), along with an interview flag (which person they would rather invite in for a job interview).

 The Big Five Personality Traits are a common way to classify personality - Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism (OCEAN).
 Usually, Psychologists measure these traits with multiple choice questionnaires, but because gathering both video and administering those tests would be time-consuming and expensive, the creators of this dataset decided to use YouTube videos and get personality traits from human evaluators.

 These comparisons were then done over many different video pairs, and shown to several evaluators.
 Then some fancy math was used to translate these comparisons into an overall score for each video on each of the six measures (Big 5 + interview progression).

 The ECCV ChaLearn LAP 2016 challenge was a competition for individuals and teams to see how well they could predict The Big Five personality traits from video.
 Several groups were able to obtain impressive results using cutting edge data processing techniques and algorithms.